vistaprint/PointyJS/README.md

 ## Compatibility

-This library is developed by [Vistaprint](http://www.vistaprint.com) and is tried and tested.
-It should work on all browsers, however, we target support for the following browsers:
+This library is developed by [Vistaprint](http://www.vistaprint.com) and is used on our production website.
+Though it should work on all browsers, we specifically test against the following browsers:

 * Internet Explorer 7+
 * Chrome 11+